lambdamirror/Restful-Service-Kdb/README.md

 There is an extra implementation for account permission, including files `tick/pe.q, tick/rp.q, users`. <br />
 Documentation can be found here: https://code.kx.com/q/wp/permissions/ <br />
 File `tick/users` stores the username and password of the accounts.
-Control this file in window `CFH-tick`
+Control this file in window `DB-tick`

 Port number for this server is:
 > tick.q : port 2000 <br />